 These flaws can be used to create a specific sound or could be the downfall of a great track, so knowing what to look for can be a HUGE factor in the end product.

 Here are some of the most significant issues that can occur with a vocalist instrument while recording that can be fixed with a proper EQ:

 Though primarily fixed with a de-esser, this problem can be addressed with a little cutting in the EQ.
-Sibilance is when the vocalist produces harsh consonant sounds.
+Sibilance is when the singer’s vocals sound harsh and produce consonant sounds.
 This can really take the oomph out of a vocal.